Julianrc17/TFM_Chromohalobacter_salexigens_MADOBIS/README.md

 On the other hand, we have the analysis done in R. Which deals with everything from the processing and normalization of our count data obtained with FeatureCounts to the generation of FoldChange tables and relevance graphs in our study.

+Data Loading & Preparation:
+Raw count data from FeatureCounts is loaded and preprocessed, including renaming columns and creating a DESeqDataSet object for analysis.

+Data Normalization:
+Geometric means are used to normalize the counts, and size factors are estimated to account for sequencing depth differences across samples.

+Differential Expression Analysis:
+DESeq2 is used to compare conditions, computing log2 Fold Changes.
+A custom function transforms log2 Fold Changes to regular Fold Changes, and results are filtered by significance (p-value and FoldChange thresholds).
+Filtered results are written to Excel files for each comparison.

+Visualization:
+Bar plots show the number of over- and under-expressed genes at different FoldChange thresholds.
+Volcano plots visualize significant gene expression changes, highlighting relevant genes for further study.